Pramod Gopalrao Gaikwad

-Pramod Gopalrao Gaikwad (born 1 January 1973) is an Indian social worker and founder of the Social Networking Forum (SNF), a non-profit organization based in Maharashtra.
-His work focuses on rural and tribal development, particularly in the areas of water access, education, health, and malnutrition.
+Pramod Gopalrao Gaikwad (born 1973) is an Indian social worker from Maharashtra.
+He is the founder of the Social Networking Forum, a non-profit organization that undertakes community-based initiatives in rural and tribal areas of the state.
+Gaikwad is the recipient of the Government of Maharashtra's Adivasi Sevak Puraskar and was recognized as a Water Hero by the Ministry of Jal Shakti in 2020.

 Early life and education

-Gaikwad was born on 1 January 1973 in Gosrane village, Kalwan taluka, Nashik district, Maharashtra, to Gopalrao and Rajani Gaikwad, both government school teachers.
-He completed his early schooling in Zilla Parishad schools in rural Nashik and later attended the Government Public School (Shaskiy Vidya Niketan) in Dhule.
-He subsequently joined the Services Preparatory Institute in Aurangabad.
-Gaikwad earned a Bachelor of Science degree in Physics from Arts, Science & Commerce College, Satana, and an MBA in Finance from the PIRENS Institute of Business Management, Loni.
+Gaikwad was born in Gosrane village, Kalwan taluka, Nashik district, Maharashtra.
+He is the son of Gopalrao and Rajani Gaikwad, both of whom were government school teachers.

+He received his primary education at Zilla Parishad schools in rural Nashik before attending the Government Public School (Shaskiy Vidya Niketan) in Dhule.
+He later attended the Services Preparatory Institute (SPI) in Aurangabad.
+Gaikwad completed a Bachelor of Science in Physics from the Arts, Science & Commerce College, Satana, and subsequently earned a Master of Business Administration (MBA) in Finance from the PIRENS Institute of Business Management, Loni.

 Career

-Gaikwad began community-oriented work in 2007–08 by supporting educational initiatives in tribal schools.
-In 2010, after an incident in which a girl in a village died due to water scarcity, Gaikwad began focusing on issues related to rural water and development.
+Gaikwad began community development work in 2007, initially supporting educational programs in tribal schools.
+In 2010, he began addressing water scarcity and rural development in the tribal regions of Maharashtra.

+Social Networking Forum (SNF)

-That same year, he established the Social Networking Forum (SNF), which initially operated through social media under the banner "Social Networking for Social Cause" to highlight water-related issues in tribal regions.
-The organization was formally registered as a non-profit in 2014.
+In 2010, Gaikwad established the Social Networking Forum (SNF), which originated as an online platform for coordinating rural development projects.
+The organization was formally registered as a non-profit entity in 2014.

+Library movement

-Among SNF's initiatives is the Library Movement, launched in January 2020 in Savarne village, Nashik district.
-The programme repurposes unused community spaces into study centres.
-By September 2025, SNF had established 29 libraries in tribal villages.
-Supported through community participation, donations, and CSR funding, the initiative has provided study resources for students preparing for competitive examinations and encouraged reading among girls in rural areas.
+In January 2020, Gaikwad launched the Library Movement in Savarne, Nashik district.
+The initiative involves the conversion of unused community spaces into study centers for rural students.
+By September 2025, the program had established 29 libraries in tribal villages, providing resources for competitive examination preparation and general literacy.

+Water security and rural development

-As of August 2025, SNF has implemented water security projects in more than 35 villages across the Nashik, Nandurbar, and Thane districts, for over 60,000 residents.
+As of August 2025, the SNF has implemented water infrastructure projects in 35 villages across the Nashik, Nandurbar, and Thane districts.
+These projects, funded through a combination of community contributions and Corporate Social Responsibility (CSR) grants, provide water access to an estimated 60,000 residents.